official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 diplomatic solution to the WMD issue.
 If not, and war becomes necessary, you will be in a better position to solicit the help of other nations to form a coalition.”

-22 Cheney D & Cheney L. In My Time: A Personal and Political Memoir.
+[^22]: Cheney D & Cheney L. In My Time: A Personal and Political Memoir.
 Simon & Schuster, 2011.
-23 Franks T & McConnell M. American Soldier.
+[^23]: Franks T & McConnell M. American Soldier.
 HarperCollins, 2004.
-24 Cheney D & Cheney L. In My Time: A Personal and Political Memoir.
+[^24]: Cheney D & Cheney L. In My Time: A Personal and Political Memoir.
 Simon & Schuster, 2011.
-25 Powell C with Koltz T. It Worked for Me: In Life and Leadership.
+[^25]: Powell C with Koltz T. It Worked for Me: In Life and Leadership.
 Harper Perennial, 2012.

 106

-The Report of the Iraq Inquiry76.
-Secretary Powell wrote that President Bush had added:
+76. Secretary Powell wrote that President Bush had added:

 “… if the UN certifies to our satisfaction that there are no weapons of mass destruction … that problem would be solved, but Saddam would still be in power.
 Is his elimination worth a war?”

-77. On 12 August, the MOD reported that President Bush had authorised preparatory military activities and that the inter‑agency process in Washington had been launched.26
+77. On 12 August, the MOD reported that President Bush had authorised preparatory military activities and that the inter‑agency process in Washington had been launched.[^26]

-78. An article published on 15 August by General Brent Scowcroft, the former National Security Advisor to President George H Bush, argued that the US should not attack Saddam Hussein; it should be pressing the United Nations Security Council to insist on an effective no‑notice inspection regime for Iraq.27
+78. An article published on 15 August by General Brent Scowcroft, the former National Security Advisor to President George H Bush, argued that the US should not attack Saddam Hussein; it should be pressing the United Nations Security Council to insist on an effective no‑notice inspection regime for Iraq.[^27]

-79. Mr John Howard, the Australian Prime Minister, had also told President Bush that “a UN resolution was essential to win public support”.28
+79. Mr John Howard, the Australian Prime Minister, had also told President Bush that “a UN resolution was essential to win public support”.[^28]

 Iraq’s position